ashnaiku/secops-detection-as-code/README.md

 #### Step 2: Prepare the variables for Terraform
-Before you deploy the architecture, you will need at least the following information/configurations in place (for more precise configuration see the Variables section):
+Before you deploy the architecture, you will need at least the following information/configurations in place :

+#### Step 2a - Variables
+Configure the Terraform variables in your `terraform.tfvars` file.
+Rename the existing `terrafomr.tfvars.sample` as starting pointand then see the variables documentation below.
 * Region and customer code for the SecOps instance
 * Customer ID of SecOps instance (deployed with BYOP)
 * The SecOps BYOP project ID
 * Chronicle API Admin or equivalent to access SecOps APIs
-* Cloud Storage bucket for storing remote state file

-Once you have the required information, head back to your cloned repository.
-Make sure you’re in the directory of this tutorial (where this README is in).

-#### Step 2a - Variables
-Configure the Terraform variables in your `terraform.tfvars` file.
-Rename the existing `terrafomr.tfvars.sample` as starting pointand then see the variables documentation below.

 #### Step 2b - Cloud Storage bucke
 For the pipeline to work properly it is mandatory to keep the terraform state in a remote location.